Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to

 Taichung is located on the central west coast and is Taiwan’s second largest city.
 10 years ago, it was somewhere that most travelers skipped, but nowadays is an increasingly popular stop on people’s Taiwan travel itinerary.

 While I was compiling my list of top things to do in Taichung, my article quickly became WAY too long.
 That’s why I decided to write this separate post on the best day trips from Taichung.
 Below I’ll focus on Taichung day trips that are within a couple hours of the city center.
-You can also find out how to put all these sights together in my suggestion Taichung itinerary for 1-3 days.
+You can also find out how to put all these sights together in my suggested Taichung itinerary for 1-3 days.

 Keep in mind that “Taichung City” includes what used to be Taichung County, ever since the two were merged in 2010.
 Therefore, some of Taichung City’s sites are actually located in the high mountains several hours from the city center.
 “Taichung City” is bordered by Miaoli county to the north, Yilan County to the northeast, Hualien County to the east, and Nantou & Changhua counties to the south.